MrRiahi/Convolutional-Neural-Networks-Tensorflow/README.md

 # Convolutional-Neural-Networks
-In this repository, I build different image classification CNN models from scratch and train on different datasets.
+In this repository, I build different image classification CNN models from scratch in Tensorflow.
 Results and codes will be updated in the future.
 These models are ResNet50, MobileNetV1, and MobileNetV2.
 In the future, this repository will be updated with other convolutional neural networks.